rya-sge/access-denied/_posts/2022-10-27-unit-test-principles.md

 isMath: false
 ---

 This article presents some principles to respect when you create unit testing.
-The list is recovered from this post  [Gomes 2017](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80).
+The list is recovered from this post [[Gomes 2017](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80)].

-Some articles presenting a list of good practices : [Microsoft 2022](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices), [Semyon 2022](https://semaphoreci.com/blog/unit-testing), [Gomes 2017](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80)
+Some articles presenting a list of good practices : [[Microsoft 2022](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices)], [[Semyon 2022](https://semaphoreci.com/blog/unit-testing)]

 **DRY test**